KHOJEMA/ADA_PRACTICALS/README.md

 # ADA_PRACTICALS
-Nothing , just more over coding stuff here !
+Nothing , just more over lab stuff here !

+HOPE YOU ARE DOING FINE KARAN SIR , ALREADY DONE WHAT YOU HAVE TOLD IN CLASSROOM

+THANK YOU !